 The idea of owning a cabin getaway has had its appeal, but pesky opportunity costs always seem to get in the way.
 The season for enjoying a cabin here in the northern boundaries of the Midwest is pretty narrow: essentially from Memorial weekend to Labor Day weekend.

 With that in mind, 122,000 Minnesotan cabin owners squeeze in an average of 55 days a year to enjoy a little rustic decompression.
 Long gone are the days of the truly rustic cabin with no running water or attached toilet.
 Nowadays, buyers are demanding $250-$500K year-round new build homes as “cabins.”
 Hedonic Adaptation Alert!

-You Don’t Need A Cabin Up North
+You Don’t Need a Cabin Up North

-With a narrow season limited to summertime weekends, northbound highways out of the Twin Cities get absolutely slammed on Fridays and Sundays.
+With a narrow season limited to summertime weekends, northbound highways out of the Twin Cities get slammed on Fridays and Sundays.
 Weather can be unpredictable.
 Storms, rain, clouds, and high heat and humidity can put a dent in the experience.

-Nevertheless, the faithful continue on with a tradition that spans generations.
+Nevertheless, the faithful continue with a tradition that spans generations.
 Minnesotans hold onto their cabins for a very long time (nearly 25 years on average) relative to their primary residences.

 Growing up, we were fortunate to have two sets of grandparents with lake homes to visit.
 I know firsthand the appeal of getting away to the lake.
 If some of your favorite memories from childhood are from those settings, it’s only natural to want to recreate those memories into adulthood.

 The problem for an aspiring early retiree is how to recreate those memories without blowing up the balance sheet.

 What About Those Wonderful Memories?